jackshieh/spring_ldap/README.md

 # spring_ldap
-Spring Boot to access LDAP
+Spring Boot to access LDAP using RESTful services